 Diabetic retinopathy affects up to 80% of all patients who have had diabetes for 10 years or more.

 The condition particularly affects those with poor diabetic control, resulting in blood sugar levels which are too high over long periods of time.

 Research indicates that at least 90% of new cases could be prevented if proper treatment and monitoring of the eyes is carried out on a regular basis.

 Regular eye tests can help to spot the early signs of this condition and enable you to take action to control diabetes before it damages your body and your eyes.
+People with diabetes are entitled to free annual eye tests from the NHS.

-It is important to maintain regular health checks as there are often no early warning signs for diabetic conditions as in the case with Diabetic Retinopathy.
-Even macular edema, which may cause vision loss more rapidly, may not have any warning signs for some time.
-A person with macular edema is likely to have blurred vision, making it hard to do things like read or drive.
+It’s also important to have regular health checks, as there are often no early warning signs for diabetic retinopathy.
+The same applies to other diabetes-related conditions, such as diabetic macular oedema.
+A person with macular oedema is likely to have blurred vision, making it hard to do things like read or drive.
 In some cases, the vision will get better or worse during the day.
-Diabetics are entitled to free annual eye tests from the NHS.

 Find out if you’re entitled to a free NHS-funded Eye Test and optical vouchers.Do I qualify?